Elin i Staxäng: Second trial

 In August 1669, the government order for a Witchcraft Commission to be formed to deal with the witchcraft cases in Bohuslän.
 In January 1670, the trial against Elin was resumed.

 Elin's accuser, Per Henriksson, stood by his former accusation against her.

 The accusation made by the milner's wife Anna Olofsdotter, however, was somewhat discredited.
 It was revealed that when the milner Halward had grinded for Elin, his wife Anna had caught them embracing, and it was this that had caused Anna to become "ill" with jealousy.
 Anna had visited Elin and asked her to remove the spell she accused her of having given her, but Elin had denied having done such a thing.
-It was after this Anna had gone to Elin's husband Iver and asked his advise, and he had advised her to visited Jacob (who was known dead), to remove what she thought was a spell.
+It was after this Anna had gone to Elin's husband Iver and asked his advice, and he had advised her to visit Jacob Klockare (who was now dead), to remove what she thought was a spell.
 Both Elin and Iver said that they believed that Anna had become "ill" because of jealousy and not because of witchcraft.

 During this trial, new accusations were put forward.
 Elin was stated to trade in magical services.
 In 1659, Elin had been employed by a noblewoman on the Åby manor.
 This noblewoman was stated to have been the unmarried lady Anna Fricks, whose father, the lord of Åby manor, had betrothed her against her will to a rich older man by the name Ahlefeldt.

 Fricks's maidservant Elisabeth from Stångenäs had offered to consult Elin, and Anna Fricks had done so.
 Elin had advised Fricks to perform a number of magical rituals in order to cause her undesirable fiancé to feel disgust for her and thus break the engagement.
 Per Skotte testified that he had been used by Fricks as a messenger between her and Elin, and Per Eriksson Lifskytt testified that he had escorted Elin to Åby manor on several occasions when Fricks wished to consult her.